 top of page

-Do you have persistent headaches or migraine?
-Recurring neck or back pain?
-Perhaps a sensitive gut as well?
-These may not be separate problems.
-At Peek Practice, the focus is on understanding what connects them — and what that means for how they are managed.
+Do you have persistent headaches or migraines?
+Do you experience recurring neck or back pain?
+Perhaps you also have a sensitive gut.
+These issues may not be separate problems.
+At Peek Practice, we focus on understanding what connects them and what that means for their management.

 Not All Pain Comes From Damage

-Most people assume pain means something is broken or worn down or some disease process.
-For many patients, that is true — a compressed nerve, a torn structure, an identifiable injury.
-Find it, treat it, resolve it.
+Many people assume that pain indicates something is broken, worn down, or part of a disease process.
+For some patients, this is true — a compressed nerve, a torn structure, or an identifiable injury.

-But a significant group of people experience pain that is out of proportion to any structural finding, or that recurs across multiple body areas without a single clear cause.
-For them, the better question is not what is damaged — but why is this nervous system generating this much pain despite little or no tissue insult.
+However, a significant group of individuals experiences pain that is disproportionate to any structural finding.
+They may have pain that recurs across multiple body areas without a single clear cause.
+For these patients, the better question is not what is damaged, but why is this nervous system generating so much pain despite little or no tissue insult?

-The research points consistently toward predisposition.
-Some nervous systems are simply more sensitive from the outset — more likely to generate pain from inputs that would pass through unnoticed in someone else.
-This is biology, not psychology.
-The International Association for the Study of Pain now has a formal name for this: nociplastic pain — pain that arises from altered pain processing within the nervous system itself, rather than from injury or tissue damage.
-In other words, pain is the condition, not a symptom of something structural happening elsewhere in the body.
+Research consistently points toward predisposition.
+Some nervous systems are inherently more sensitive, making them more likely to generate pain from inputs that would otherwise go unnoticed.
+This is a biological issue, not a psychological one.
+The International Association for the Study of Pain has formally named this phenomenon nociplastic pain.
+This type of pain arises from altered pain processing within the nervous system itself, rather than from injury or tissue damage.
+In other words, pain can be the condition, not merely a symptom of something structural happening elsewhere in the body.

 The Nervous System Has Its Own Off-Switch — and in Some People, It Is Weaker

-In some people, this control system is loose, allowing more data to gain access to the higher brain.
-Minor inputs — normal movement, everyday physical load, even gut movements — can trigger a pain response that a less sensitive system would not register.
-Researchers call this neuroinhibitory dysfunction: a reduced ability in the nervous system to regulate excess noise.
+In some individuals, this control system is loose, allowing more data to reach the higher brain.
+Minor inputs — such as normal movement, everyday physical load, or even gut movements — can trigger a pain response that a less sensitive system would not register.
+Researchers refer to this as neuroinhibitory dysfunction, which is a reduced ability of the nervous system to regulate excess noise.

-This is measurable.
+This dysfunction is measurable.
 A clinical test called conditioned pain modulation assesses how well the nervous system quietens one pain signal in the presence of another.
-People with migraine, chronic tension-type headache (CTTHA), fibromyalgia, and recurrent spinal pain consistently show a weaker response on this test.
+Individuals with migraines, chronic tension-type headaches (CTTHA), fibromyalgia, and recurrent spinal pain consistently show a weaker response on this test.

 Migraine and Persistent Headache — A Window Into the Whole System

-Migraine and tension type headache sufferers are not simply plagued by head pain, they have a hyper-responsive nervous system that struggles to regulate sensory inputs — light, sound, smell, pressure and mechanical stimuli, in other words, they are less able to hold back incoming signals.
-Brain imaging research has demonstrated this directly.
-Importantly, these changes are present between migraine and headache attacks, not only during them.
+Migraine and tension-type headache sufferers are not merely plagued by head pain; they have a hyper-responsive nervous system that struggles to regulate sensory inputs.
+This includes light, sound, smell, pressure, and mechanical stimuli.
+Essentially, they are less able to filter incoming signals.
+Brain imaging research has demonstrated these changes directly.
+Importantly, these alterations are present between migraine and headache attacks, not only during them.
 The migraine nervous system does not fully reset between episodes.

-This matters because it means migraine is not a separate condition sitting alongside the neck pain and back pain.
-It is a window into the same underlying system.
-The person with migraine, chronic neck pain, and recurrent low back pain is not dealing with three separate problems.
+This matters because it means that migraine is not a separate condition existing alongside neck and back pain.
+It serves as a window into the same underlying system.
+An individual with migraine, chronic neck pain, and recurrent low back pain is not dealing with three separate problems.
 In many cases, they are experiencing three expressions of one predisposed nervous system.

 Migraine, Persistent Headache, and Neck Pain — What the Numbers Show

-Neck pain occurs in 76% of people with migraine, 88% of those with tension-type headache, and 89% of those with both — compared to 57% in people with no headache disorder (Ashina et al., 2015).
-A systematic review of 14 studies, one including over 400,000 people, confirmed a clear association between persistent low back pain and primary headache disorders (Vivekanantham et al., 2019).
+Neck pain occurs in 76% of people with migraines, 88% of those with tension-type headaches, and 89% of those with both — compared to only 57% in people without headache disorders (Ashina et al., 2015).
+A systematic review of 14 studies, including over 400,000 participants, confirmed a clear association between persistent low back pain and primary headache disorders (Vivekanantham et al., 2019).

-One study found that 91% of patients who believed they had a neck pain problem were actually found, on clinical examination, to have migraine — and most had undergone unnecessary investigations as a result (Viana et al., 2018).
-A 2022 systematic review confirmed this misdiagnosis pattern remains a current clinical problem (Al-Khazali et al., 2022).
+One study found that 91% of patients who believed they had a neck pain problem were actually diagnosed with migraines upon clinical examination.
+Most had undergone unnecessary investigations as a result (Viana et al., 2018).
+A 2022 systematic review confirmed that this pattern of misdiagnosis remains a current clinical issue (Al-Khazali et al., 2022).

 Recognising this pattern changes the clinical question.
-The assessment is not only about finding which structure is responsible for the current episode.
-It is about whether multiple, apparently unrelated pain conditions share a common root — a nervous system that is less efficient at quietening pain signals than it should be.
+The assessment is not solely about identifying which structure is responsible for the current episode.
+It also involves determining whether multiple, seemingly unrelated pain conditions share a common root — a nervous system that is less efficient at quietening pain signals than it should be.

 Where a structural problem exists, it is diagnosed and managed directly.
-Where a more sensitive nervous system is a significant part of the picture, management includes explaining the mechanism, a graduated return to activity, and strategies that help the nervous system gradually re-learn to regulate itself — alongside referral to neurology or pain medicine where appropriate.
-A Chiropractic Orthopaedist in Auckland is well placed to assess both dimensions and build a plan that accounts for both.
+However, when a more sensitive nervous system is a significant part of the picture, management includes explaining the mechanism, a graduated return to activity, and strategies that help the nervous system gradually re-learn to regulate itself.
+This may also involve referrals to neurology or pain medicine when appropriate.
+A Chiropractic Orthopaedist in Auckland is well-positioned to assess both dimensions and develop a comprehensive plan that addresses each aspect.

 Treating each episode in isolation misses the point.
 The question is not only what is structurally wrong.
-It is why this nervous system is generating pain at this level of input in the first place.
+It is also about why this nervous system generates pain at this level of input in the first place.

 Why do my migraines, neck pain, and back pain all seem connected?